Children's Home Society - for children ages 0-12 years

 Completion of an Eligibility Questionnaire (EQ) begins the process to determine your eligibility for both CHS and OCDE.
 Eligibility is based on your gross monthly income and family size.
 To learn more or to apply for child care assistance please, click here.

 The State Preschool program offers part-time preschool and state-subsidized childcare services to eligible families.
 Parents qualify for child care by meeting income and need guidelines.
 Parents must be employed, in training or seeking employment.
-Child care fees are based on a sliding scale, with funding support from the State Department of Education.
-Call 949-936-5890 for more information.
+Child care fees are based on a sliding scale, with funding support from the California Department of Education.
+For more information visit the Early Childhood Learning Center website here or call 949-936-5890.

 Some child care centers provide in-house scholarships as funds are available.
 When contacting a center, please ask if they have any financial assistance available.

 Irvine Child Care Project - for elementary age children attending an Irvine Unified School District school